Shopify Pros and Cons: What’s All the Fuss About?

 5. Complicated Shopify migration

-Actually, it is not very complicated, it just requires some technical skills.
+It is not very complicated, it just requires some technical skills.
 Most platforms allow you to export product data as a CSV file.
 It can then be imported into Shopify relatively easily.

 Another option is to use an import app from the Shopify App Store.
 You’ll also need to use the API or a third-party program to import blog posts.
 Of course, you can copy everything manually, but are you sure you’re up to it?